 At what point does a link-building tactic make the leap from acceptable to not?
 When does white hat become black hat?
 Or gray hat?

 And who is to say what is acceptable and what isn’t?
-What works is what’s acceptable, and vice-versa, right?
+Google?
+Isn’t what works is what’s acceptable, and vice-versa?
 It’s not your fault blog comment spam got out of control.
 It’s the other guy.
 It’s not your fault your competitors are all buying links on PBNs.
 If they’d stop so would you.
 Right?

 I think the whole white hat / black hat link building and SEM argument clouds the larger point.
 Appropriate link building tactics will be different depending on the site you are seeking links for.
 This site needs a different approach than this one.
 Your link pursuits should always be driven by your content, and yes, I agree sometimes your content can even be driven by link opportunities, though that’s a slippery slope.

 In its simplest terms: to me, white hat link building means the links you seek are not being sought for organic search rank improvement.
 This does not mean you can’t improve your search rank via that approach, but that it’s a residual effect, icing on the cake, if you will.

 If I can go Miyagi on you for a moment, I would say “high rank is the by-product of content judged well, then well linked”.
 But this isn’t all.
 Even non-SEO links can be spam and make the web an uglier place.
 “Intent” is at the core of the white hat / black hat debate.
 Why do you want that link?
 Answer that queston honestly and you’ll see why I wrote last week’s post.

 The sad downside of the algorithmic link analysis is that when combined with increased user generated content and links, the intent of the linker can no longer be trusted.
 So links today are becoming like meta tags 10 years ago.
 Anything goes as long as it gets me traffic, right?